-- Advanced multi-level caching system which dramatically reduces the runtime in repeated calls. - The cache stores all data on the disk using the cpickle Python module. - Invalidation of cache files happens through a comparision of modification dates. - Cache filenames are generated through SHA1 (hex) to keep them short and unique. - There is memory-only caching as well.
-It is used for dependencies and meta data. - The system supports caching for: - extracted meta data - syntax tokens
+- Advanced caching system which dramatically reduces the runtime in repeated calls.

+- The cache stores data on the disk using the pickle Python module.

+- Invalidation of cache files happens through a comparison of modification dates.

+- Cache filenames use hash keys to keep them short and unique.

+- Among the information which is being cached by the generator there are

+- class meta data

 - syntax trees

-- class dependencies
+- code dependencies

 - compiler results

 - api data

-- localizable strings
+- localization data